yjperez/teleport/rfd/0014-custom-approval-conditions.md

 to meet the threshold of `2`.
-This doesn't elminate the possibility of nondeterminism due to ordering (after all, 4 people voting for two possible states still results in a race), but it does ensure that no `APPROVED` state is reached that wasn't exactly supported by the requisite number of approvals (and does eliminate raciness and ambiguity so long as less than 2x threshold proposals are received).
+This doesn't elminate the possibility of nondeterminism due to ordering (after all, 4 people voting for two possible states still results in a race), but it does ensure that no `APPROVED` state is reached that wasn't exactly supported by the requisite number of approvals.
+Whether this is better than simply disabling the role override feature in the context of multiple approvals is questionable.

 #### Partial Permission Overlap

 Since users will now be able to approve access to some roles and not others, a new question arises.
+Should an approver's permissions be calculated based on the roles originally requested, or the roles that the approver subselects to?

-Can users approve a request for a subset they are allowed to approve access to, if the original request contained roles that the user was not allowed to approve?
-Say, for example, that `alice` is allowed to approve `staging`, but not `prod`.  `bob` requests access to both `staging` *and* `prod`.
-Can `alice` approve the request but just for `staging`?
-She obviously can't approve it for `prod`, but she is allowed to approve for `staging`.
+Say, for example, that `alice` is allowed to approve `staging`, but not `prod`.
+If `bob` generates a request for `staging` *and* `prod`, can `alice` approve the request if she subselects to just `staging`?
+She obviously can't approve for `prod`, but granting `bob` access to `staging` is within her power.
 If so, can she *deny* the request?
 It would be strange to have someone with no explicit permissions allowing them to control access to `prod` be able to indirectly deny it.
-On the other hand, if a given user is allowed to control acces to a role, it seems equally strange to have them be powerless to deny access to the role because of the presence of an unrelated role within the request (one that might not even make it into the final approved state).
+On the other hand, if a given user is allowed to control acces to a role, it seems equally strange to have them be powerless to deny access to the role because of the presence of an unrelated role within the request.

 As discussed above, we *could* choose to treat proposals as relating only to the exact outcome they describe.
 In the above discussion, however, we were treating approvals as being strictly